express-in-code-game/excode-design/zz-materials/docs/git-forkflow.md

 ## ~~many people, one project: using a branch(s) as a personal lab, hashes as snapshots~~

-- <s>there is `upstream` repo https://github.com/DeathStarGame/DeathStarGame
+- there is `upstream` repo https://github.com/DeathStarGame/DeathStarGame
 - a contributor forks, and creates a `design` branch or `lab` branch or uses `main` for that and `upstream` branch to prepare pull requests
 - contirbutor's branches are their choice and effectively are unrelated histories, and are never merged
 - they are like repos, but as part of the same repo